 Civic Engagement

 Most elected officials begin their political careers by becoming active in the community.
 Create a community project or advocate for an issue you genuinely care about.
-An example of this is gathering a group of neighbors to advocate for a park’s cleanup.
-Civic engagement can also involve joining a community organization or participating in a local advisory board.
+An example is gathering a group of neighbors to advocate for a park’s cleanup.
+Civic engagement can also involve joining a community organization or a local advisory board.

 Strong Support Network